espottesmith/espottesmith.github.io/_pages/cv.md

 Leadership and Service
 ======
+* **UC Berkeley Graduate Assembly** (2022 - Present)
+  * Advocate on behalf of materials science graduate students
+  * Develop policies and legislation to promote the well-being of UC Berkeley graduate students
+  * **Current Role**: Delegate
 * **UC Berkeley Materials Science and Engineering Graduate Student Council** (2020 - Present)
   * Advocate to department administration and faculty for issues of importance to graduate students
   * Coordinate anti-racist reading groups in collaboration with UC Berkeley College of Chemistry